Skip to main content

 Primary Text Color

-Main text color across the UI.
+The main text color used throughout the UI.

 Destructive Color